 Transfer students generally receive full credit for satisfactory work completed at other regionally accredited colleges and universities in courses judged to be equivalent to those offered at Lewis & Clark.
 Coursework is evaluated for transferability only on a course-by-course basis.
 No “block” credit will be granted for associate or transfer degrees.
 Transfer credit is not granted for coursework with a grade below C (2.000), College-Level Examination Program (CLEP), life experience, or credit by examination.
-Credit may not be granted for college coursework completed over 20 years ago.
-Credit is also not granted for college courses used in any way for high school graduation.
-If a student has completed college-level coursework at a regionally accredited college or university, but is unable to present a high school diploma, a General Education Diploma (GED), or other high school equivalency diploma, courses will be evaluated for transfer credit on a course-by-course basis.
+Credit may not be granted for college coursework completed more than 20 years ago.

 In order to be awarded a Lewis & Clark degree, students must fulfill the institution’s academic residency requirement by completing at least 60 semester credits at Lewis & Clark out of the 128 semester credits required for the degree.
-Only four credits of transfer coursework that is earned after the student reaches senior status (93 credits) may be applied to the degree.
-Thus, a maximum of 68 semester credits may be transferred from other institutions in general, and in the senior year, a maximum of 4 credits may be transferred from other institutions.
+Only four credits* of transfer coursework that is earned after the student reaches senior status (93 credits) may be applied to the degree.
+Thus, a maximum of 68 semester transfer credits may be applied to the degree, and in the senior year, a maximum of 4 credits may be transferred from other institutions.